Welling Review (2026)

 What we love

-- AI photo + natural-language logging logs a meal in under three seconds
+- AI photo + natural-language logging logs a meal in under two seconds

 - Adaptive targets adjust to your real weight trend, not a static BMR formula